cdmstr-kev/se_project_react/README.md

 ## Overview

 WTWR is a responsive web application that combines weather forecasting with practical clothing recommendations.
 Users can view current weather conditions with dynamic weather icons that change based on time of day and weather conditions.
 The app suggests clothing items categorized by temperature ranges (hot, warm, cold) and allows users to interact with clothing items through modal interfaces.
+Users can add new clothing items, view existing items, and delete items as needed.

 ## 🌟 Features

+### Weather & Display

-- Real-time Weather Data : Fetches current weather information using OpenWeatherMap API
+- **Real-time Weather Data**: Fetches current weather information using OpenWeatherMap API
-- Dynamic Weather Icons : Displays different weather icons for day/night and various weather conditions
+- **Dynamic Weather Icons**: Displays different weather icons for day/night and various weather conditions
+- **Temperature Unit Toggle**: Switch between Fahrenheit and Celsius with an interactive toggle switch
+- **Location Display**: Shows current date and city location in the header
+- **Responsive Design**: Works seamlessly across desktop and mobile devices

+### Clothing Management

-- Clothing Recommendations : Suggests appropriate clothing items based on temperature (hot, warm, cold)
+- **Clothing Recommendations**: Suggests appropriate clothing items based on temperature (hot, warm, cold)
-- Responsive Design : Works seamlessly across desktop and mobile devices
-- Interactive Modals : Add new clothing items and preview existing ones
+- **Add New Items**: Users can add new clothing items with name, image URL, and weather category
-- Temperature Display : Shows current temperature in Fahrenheit
+- **Item Preview**: Click on clothing items to view detailed information in a modal
+- **Delete Items**: Remove clothing items with confirmation modal for safety
+- **Personal Wardrobe**: Manage your clothing collection in the Profile section

+### User Interface

+- **Interactive Modals**: Multiple modal types for adding items, previewing, and confirmations
+- **Mobile Navigation**: Responsive mobile menu with hamburger icon
+- **User Profile**: Dedicated profile page with sidebar showing user information
+- **Single Page Application**: Client-side routing with React Router for seamless navigation
+- **Form Validation**: Custom form handling with validation for adding new items

+### Navigation & Routing

+- **Home Page**: Main weather display with filtered clothing recommendations
+- **Profile Page**: Personal clothing collection management
+- **Mobile-Responsive Header**: Adaptive navigation for different screen sizes
+- **Single Page Application**: Client-side routing with React Router for seamless navigation

 ## Technologies Used